dailystudio/dspublic/DevBricks/README.md

 - **Efficient** : The classes provided by DevBricks almost cover all of the aspect in daily devevoplment, from low-end databaes to user interface.
 You do not need to waste your time on those repeating work.
 - **Reliable** :  More than 60% code has related Unit test.
 Your work will stand on stable foundation.
-- **Consistency** : DevBricks includes unified logging system, database accessing, UI elements and styles.
+- **Consistent** : DevBricks includes unified logging system, database accessing, UI elements and styles.
 This make all of your applications has consistency at primary impression.

 ## Database
 Database facilities in DevBricks provides a efficient way to convert between *In-Memory Data Structures* and *SQLite Database Records*。